ritu-thombre99/Number-System-Converter-and-Calculator/README.md

 # Number-System-Converter-and-Calculator
-Simple tool for convertsions and calculations between binary, octal ,decimal and hexdecimal number systems developed using Kivy in Python
+Simple tool for conversions and calculations between binary, octal ,decimal and hexdecimal number systems developed using Kivy in Python

 To run the app type ```python main.py``` in Anaconda Powershell Prompt. helper.py contains auxiliary functions